whit1951/EEBCovid/README.md

 ## [figures](figures/)

 as well as save some figures in the [figures](figures/) folder.
 Images saved here include those similar to the final figures used in the text.
+Note that most of the main text figures have their own sub-directory which additionally contains code to generate those figures, e.g. [Figure 7 from the main text](figures/disease_dynamics/), showing a summary of disease dynamics in different networks.